finbourne/lusid-sdk-java/sdk/docs/PropertyDefinitionsApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // PropertyDefinitionsApi apiInstance = apiFactory.build(PropertyDefinitionsApi.class);

         PropertyDefinitionsApi apiInstance = ApiFactoryBuilder.build(fileName).build(PropertyDefinitionsApi.class);
         String domain = "NotDefined"; // String | The domain of the property being updated.
         String scope = "scope_example"; // String | The scope of the property being updated.
         String code = "code_example"; // String | The code of the property being updated.
 Together with the domain and scope this uniquely   identifies the property.
         UpdatePropertyDefinitionRequest updatePropertyDefinitionRequest = new UpdatePropertyDefinitionRequest(); // UpdatePropertyDefinitionRequest | The updated definition of the property. try {
+            // uncomment the below to set overrides at the request level
+            // PropertyDefinition result = apiInstance.updatePropertyDefinition(domain, scope, code, updatePropertyDefinitionRequest).execute(opts);

             PropertyDefinition result = apiInstance.updatePropertyDefinition(domain, scope, code, updatePropertyDefinitionRequest).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {